apache/nuttx/configs/sim/README.txt

 Update:  Max Holtzberg reports to me that the tap device actually does work properly, but not in an NSH configuration because of stdio operations freeze the simulation.

+REVISIT: This may not long be an issue even with NSH because of the recent redesign of how the stdio devices are handled in the simulation (they should no longer freeze the simulation).

 X11 Issues
 ----------
 There is an X11-based framebuffer driver that you can use exercise the NuttX graphics